-Any given work piece could necessitate a variety of machine tools, such as drills and cutters.
+Any given workpiece could necessitate a variety of machine tools, such as drills and cutters.

-In order to accommodate these needs, many of today’s machines combine several different functions into one cell.
+To accommodate these needs, many of today’s machines combine several different functions into one cell.

 Alternately, an installation might consist of several machines and a set of robotic hands that transfer parts from one application to another, but with everything controlled by the same program.